Data flow diagram examples, symbols, types, and tips

 2. Build a context diagram

 Once you’ve identified the major inputs and outputs, building a context diagram is simple.
 Draw a single process node and connect it to related external entities.
-This node represents the most general process information undergoes to go from input to output.
+This node represents the most general process that information follows to go from input to output.

-The example below shows how information flows between various entities via an online community.
+The data diagram flow example below shows how information flows between various entities via an online community.
 Data flows to and from the external entities, representing both input and output.
 The center node, “online community,” is the general process.

 3. Expand the context diagram into a level 1 DFD